ricktaylor/btpu/draft-taylor-btpu.md

 As described in the [Protocol Overview](#protocol-overview), in order to transfer Bundles larger than a single Link-layer PDU into multiple PDUs, Bundles are be divided into a sequence of Segments by the sender and each Segment is emitted in its own a Message.
 However, if a complete Bundle can fit in the next Link-layer PDU, then the Bundle SHOULD be transferred without segmentation, see the [Bundle Message](#bundle-message).

 Each Segment is assigned a monotonically increasing integral sequence number, starting at zero (0).
-In addition to a sequence number, every Segment has an associated Transfer that provides context to the sequence of Segments to enable the correct reassembly of the original Bundle.
-Each Transfer is assigned a monotonically increasing number as an identifier, with each identified Transfer mapping to the segmentation of a single Bundle.
+In addition to a sequence number, every Segment is associated with a Transfer that provides context to the sequence of Segments to enable the correct reassembly of the original Bundle.
+Each Transfer is assigned a number as an identifier, with each identified Transfer mapping to the segmentation of a single Bundle.

-The transfer of a sequence of Segments of a Bundle a sender MUST begin by emitting a [Transfer Start Message](#transfer-start-message), carrying the Transfer identifier and the first Segment, which indicates a new Transfer is starting.
-Further Segments, excluding the final Segment, MUST be emitted via the [Transfer Segment Message](#transfer-segment-message) carrying the same Transfer identifier.
+The transfer of a sequence of Segments of a Bundle a sender MUST be emitted via a sequence of [Transfer Segment Messages](#transfer-segment-message) carrying the same Transfer identifier.
 The end of a sequence of Segments MUST be indicated by emitting a [Transfer End Message](#transfer-end-message), including the final Segment and the identifier of the Transfer that is now complete.

 The receiver reassembles the transferred Bundle by concatenating the Segments that share a common Transfer number in the order of their sequence number.
 When all the Segments have been received and concatenated, the receiver is assumed to pass the recombined Bundle to an upper layer for further processing.

 Transfer numbers are encoded using 24-bit unsigned integers.
-To avoid placing a limit on the total number of Bundles that may be transferred between peers, numbers are allowed to "roll-over" via zero and repeat, i.e. the next number in the sequence is the previous number incremented by one, modulo 2^24.
+A sending implementation SHOULD choose a random value between 0 and 2^24-1 for the first Transfer number, and each subsequent Transfer MUST use the next numeric value in the sequence.
+To avoid placing a limit on the total number of Transfers between peers, numbers are allowed to "roll-over" via zero and repeat, i.e. the next number in the sequence is the previous number incremented by one, modulo 2^24.

 ## Interleaving Transfers

 In order to support the transmission of Bundles with different priorities, Transfer Messages associated with different Transfers, i.e. with different Transfer numbers, MAY be interleaved.
 This allows senders to interrupt the emission of a sequence of Segments associated with one Transfer with one or more Segments of another Transfer, preventing a large lower priority Transfer blocking a higher priority Transfers.

-## Cancelling Transfers
+## Cancelling Transfers {#cancelled}

 A Transfer may be aborted by the sender while a Transfer is in progress by the emitting of a [Transfer Cancel Message](#transfer-cancel-message) containing the identifier of the Transfer to cancel.
+The receiver of a Transfer Cancel Message SHOULD discard any cached segments already received and MUST ignore any further Messages associated with the Transfer.

 # Handling Link-layer PDU Loss {#handling-loss}

 Due to the unreliable nature of the link-layer protocol, Link-layer PDUs may be unexpectedly lost in transmission, resulting in the loss of the contained Messages.
-Because the underlying link-layer is assumed to be unidirectional, the protocol does not include a mechanism to trigger the retransmission of lost Messages; instead the protocol allows the sender to repeat the transmission of Bundle segments.
+Because the underlying link-layer is assumed to be unidirectional, the protocol does not include a mechanism to trigger the retransmission of lost Messages; instead the protocol allows the sender to repeat the transmission of Bundle segments, and provides a mechanism for the reconstruction of lost Messages through the use of forward error correction.

-The protection mechanisms that follow are logically separate from any mechanism the underlying link-layer protocol may have to protect against information loss through redundancy and erasure coding, and may be used as required by a deployment.
+The provided protection mechanisms are logically separate from any facilities the underlying link-layer protocol may have to protect against information loss through redundancy and erasure coding, and may be used as required by a deployment.
 If a link-layer protocol receives a duplicate transmission frame, it SHOULD be delivered to this protocol only once.

-## Segment Repetition {#repetition}
+## Message Repetition {#repetition}

-The repetition of Segments is logically separate from any mechanism the underlying link-layer protocol may have to repeat the transmission of frames, although both aim to protect against information loss through redundancy and may be used as required by a deployment.
-If a link-layer protocol receives a duplicate transmission frame, it SHOULD be delivered to this protocol only once.

-TODO: The loss and repetition of Messages results in Transfer id being all over the place!

-TODO: A sender MAY repeatedly emit Transfer End and Transfer Cancel Messages.
+As a simple protection against loss, a sender MAY emit any Message multiple times in different Link-layer PDUs.
+Although every Link-layer PDU transmitted may contain different Messages, any repeated Message MUST be an exact copy of an already emitted Message.
+When segmenting bundles, not all Messages in a Transfer need be repeated the same number of times, and different Transfers may repeat Messages differently.

+Although it is RECOMMENDED that [Transfer Segment Messages](#transfer-segment-message) are emitted in ascending order of sequence number, once emitted, any Message MAY be repeated in any order.

+The number of repetitions of a particular Message is an implementation matter that can be influenced by many factors, including:

+- Offline analysis of the deployed environment may require a certain amount of Message repetition to reach some required certainty of transfer.
+- A higher 'reliability' factor associated with a particular Bundle may result in more copies of each Transfer Message being emitted.
+- Signalling from the link-layer protocol, or some other out-of-band mechanism, may trigger increased repetition of a subset Messages, to protect against some temporary spike in Link-layer PDU loss rate.

 ## Forward Error Correction {#fec}